 For case statements and aggregates, mistrust subranges as choices after enumeration literals have been added anywhere but the beginning or the end of the enumeration type definition.

-6.6 Numeric Conversion Errors [FLC]
+6.6 Conversion Errors [FLC]

 6.6.1 Applicability to language

 Ada does not permit implicit conversions between different numeric types, hence cases of implicit loss of data due to truncation cannot occur as they can in languages that allow type coercion between types of different sizes.

-In the case of explicit conversions, Ada language rules prevent numeric conversion errors, as follows:

-Range bound checks are applied, so no truncation can occur, and an exception will be generated if the operand of the conversion exceeds the bounds of the target type or subtype.

 Ada permits the definition of subtypes of existing types that can impose a restricted range of values, and implicit conversions can occur for values of different subtypes belonging to the same type, but such conversions still involve range checks that prevent any loss of data or violation of the bounds of the target subtype.

+In the case of explicit conversions, Ada language rules prevent numeric conversion errors by applying range bound checks, which raise an exception if the operand of the conversion exceeds the bounds of the target type or subtype.

 Precision is lost only on explicit conversion from a real type to an integer type or a real type of less precision.

+As Ada permits a type distinction to be made among numeric or composite values in different unit systems, e.g., meters and feet, complex numbers or intervals of real numbers, explicit conversions between such types may not be consistent with application semantics for the types, unless accompanied with conversion factors.

+On structured data, implicit conversions preserve all values.
+Explicit value conversions omit components not present in the target type where such differences are allowed in conversions.
+See in particular (implicit) upcasts and (explicit) downcasts for OOP in subclause [BKK].

 6.6.2 Guidance to language users

 Use Ada's capabilities for user-defined scalar types and subtypes to avoid accidental mixing of logically incompatible value sets.

+Always respect the implied unit systems, when converting explicitly from one numeric type to another.

 Do not suppress range checks on conversions involving scalar types and subtypes to prevent generation of invalid data.

 Use static analysis tools during program development to verify that conversions cannot violate the range of their target.

 6.7 String Termination [CJM]

 With the exception of unsafe programming (see 4 Language concepts), this vulnerability is not applicable to Ada as strings in Ada are not delimited by a termination character.
 Ada programs that interface to languages that use null-terminated strings and manipulate such strings directly should apply the vulnerability mitigations recommended for that language.